Search This Blog

 Inside the house, the decorations will not begin to appear until after Thanksgiving.
 I will set

-up an Advent table with a purple runner and the statue of Mary and Joseph heading to Bethlehem.
+up my Advent dinner table with a purple runner and the statue of pregnant Mary on a donkey led by St. Joseph heading to Bethlehem.
 We will begin lighting the Advent candles every evening.

 When the tree appears, it will remain unlit.
 We will gradually add Jesse Tree ornaments to remind ourselves of the long period of waiting for the Messiah.
 Colorful little apple ornaments go on first to remind us of that fateful day when Adam and Eve defied God and brought sin into the earthly paradise deforming it.
-Noah's ark, a knife and bundle of sticks for Abraham and Isaac, a crown for King David, a necklace for Queen Esther, etc. will be added to the "family tree" over the weeks.
+Noah's ark, a knife and bundle of sticks for Abraham and Isaac, a crown for King David, a necklace for Queen Esther, etc. and finally a lily for Mary will be added to Christ's "family tree" over the weeks.

-Only in the final days of Advent will we add all the other ornaments and turn on the lights.
+Only in the final days of Advent will we add all the other ornaments to the tree and turn on the lights.
 "The people in darkness have seen a great light!"
 The star announces it; the lit tree will magnify it.
 BUT!
 Not until a few days before Christmas.

 All I am saying is give Advent a chance!